 The biggest thing you need to post-event is thank your sponsors and include your sponsors information on wrap up emails to your attendees.
 These are the people that made your event happen.
 Have a dedicated person on your team gather screen shots of memorable interactions online, meeting selfies and video clips from live streams.
 Post these to your social accounts and tag the sponsors in them.
 Remember to deliver all metrics to your sponsors that you may have collected about the number of links and appointments they scheduled and other data that shows they gained value.

 Remember that COVID-19 has changed the events industry forever and you’re not experiencing this alone.
 Face your sponsors with humble optimism and a strong sense of value for their support.
 Look at your attendee demographics and the demographics of your sponsors.
 Be specific about how many attendees your event will have in person and online and what percentage of your expected attendance you are promising sponsors in order to keep their money (70% of last year’s attendance virtually and on sight if you have one) is a good starting point.
 With clear information and creative ideas you’ll master getting all the sponsor revenue you need and hosting an event people will be engaged in.
+If you would like more information on having a hybrid or virtual event, get in touch to schedule a time to talk.

-During the rapidly evolving crisis with COVID-19 we were contacted by Kim Jones, Executive Director of the Optometric Physicians of Washington
+During the rapidly evolving crisis with COVID-19 we were contacted by Kim Jones, Executive Director of the Optometric Physicians of Washington.

 Her organization had been planning their 55th Post Graduate Seminar scheduled to take place 8 days from the time she reached out to us.
 We were able to collaborate with Kim and her organization to quickly find a new venue, figure out safe and sanitary practices for crew and presenters (including one immunocompromised individual), and get a custom viewing page set up with tabbed videos, embedded chat function, email capture for each session and linked quizzes for participants to earn their continuing education credits.